vrpT14s/medulla/outlines/outline.md

 flags:
     MISALIGNED_ACCESS: most access was misaligned
 ```
-> 78% of all accesses were misaligned with the 1 MB file alignment (? operations out of ? total).
+> 78% of all accesses were misaligned with the file alignment (1 MB) (? operations out of ? total).
+the file alignment doesn't need to be 1 MB, check whatever darshan records.

 ## MPIIO info analysis
 ```